Estonian state-owned airline Nordica offers to take over Kerry to Dublin route

 Contact was made with the airport over the weekend and the matter is now with the Department of Transport.

-Talks had been underway for some months between Kerry Airport and several airline companies in anticipation Stobart Air facing difficulties continuing to operate the Kerry to Dublin route for the remaining seven months of its contract.
+Approaches had been made by Kerry Airport some months ago to several airline companies on the basis that Stobart Air might experience difficulties continuing to operate the Kerry to Dublin route for the remaining seven months of its contract.

-Approaches to Nordica were already at advanced stage when news emerged of Stobart Air’s immediate collapse at the weekend and are understood to have progressed further since.
+Talks with Nordica were already at an advanced stage when news emerged of Stobart’s immediate collapse at the weekend and they are understood to have progressed further since.

 Stobart operated the Aer Lingus Regional network, mainly connecting British regional airports with the Republic, under a deal that was due to run until next year.